thegazettedata/c3charts/readme.md

 #Deploy to FTP server
 When you are done with your chart, you can deploy it to our FTP server with one command.
 First you need to make sure a few things are installed on your computer.
+If you are using a Mac, do the following:

 Make sure you have Homebrew installed: